Where History Has Been Fixed

 "What has happened is that Faramir chose to disobey me in a matter of great importance, thinking he knew better than I what course of action to take.
 What will come of his choice and how it will affect our safety remains to be seen.
 Today, at least, he has chosen otherwise, and does not oppose my will.
-Whatever his own opinion of my policy, he will be obedient to my command."
+Whatever his own opinion of my policy, I trust he will now be obedient to my commands."

 Whatever the outcome!
 Imrahil thought, suppressing another sigh.
 He inclined his head to Denethor and hid his disquiet behind a smile.

 "I thank you for your answer, brother," he said softly.
 "It encourages me that you are willing to speak of it to me, even a little -- though my heart is heavy to learn that such trouble has come between you."